vidarh/docker-arosdev/README.md

 ## FIXME: AROS config ##

+## Running locally ##

+If you have built a version of AROS-hosted that can run in your host, you can cd into a suitable sub-directory of /opt/volumes/aros and start AROS as usual in the host without running the dev container

 ## Running ssh ##

 The Dockerfile sets up an 'aros' user.
 If you run the container with sshd (see run-arosdev-ssh as an